Details

 In Vitro Use Guide

-Sources: http://www.ncbi.nlm.nih.gov/pubmed/?term=21289642
+Sources: https://www.ncbi.nlm.nih.gov/pubmed/27940340

-Curator's Comment:: Maleic acid-induced inhibition of sugar and amino acid transport in the rat renal tubule was studied.
+Curator's Comment: Maleic acid-induced inhibition of sugar and amino acid transport in the rat renal tubule was studied.

 Substance Class |